molgenis/molgenis.org/molgenis_documentation/user_documentation.md

 ![Upload file screen](images/plugin-upload/upload-file-screen.png?raw=true, "Upload file")

 ##### <a name="upload-screens-options"></a>Options page
 Select a data upload option.
-On this page you can select the rules of how to upload your data into Molgenis.
+On this page you can select the rules of how to upload your data into MOLGENIS.
 Because this dataset is an unknown dataset to the application we leave the default option "Add entities" selected.
 In tabular data sets, the term entities refers to data-rows.
 It is important to understand that this selection is about the data and not the meta data of the data set.

 ###### <a name="upload-screens-options-options"></a>Options